catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 * vertical tabs

 They commonly look like
-* drawers
+* drawers,
-* or steps on a progress bar
+* steps on a progress bar,
+* or steps in a sidebar

 And they can hold
 * form pages